 Water Safety

-There Is No substitute for actively watching your child
+There is no substitute for actively watching your child

 - Actively watch kids in and around open water, giving them your full attention.